Azure/azure-powershell/src/KeyVault/KeyVault/help/New-AzKeyVaultManagedHsm.md

 ```

 ### -UserAssignedIdentity
 The set of user assigned identities associated with the managed HSM.
-Its single value will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
+Its value will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.

 ```yaml
 Type: System.String[]